CAAPIM/apim-charts/charts/portal/README.md

 ## Introduction
 This Chart deploys the Layer7 API Developer Portal on a Kubernetes Cluster using the Helm Package Manager.
+## 2.3.6 General Updates
+- This new version of the chart supports API Portal 5.2.2.1
 ## 2.3.5-6 General Updates
 - Updated ci values
   - no impact